The Marvelous Land Of Oz

 Line-Art Drawing

-had called the Gump flopped its palm-leaf wings and rose into the
+they had called the Gump flopped its palm-leaf wings and rose into the

 air,